 The team, to my surprise, stayed positive despite the unfortunate events.
 No complaints.
 No negativity.
 In fact, everyone still managed to pay attention to someone’s stories or questions or jokes (I know they’re tired).

-I’ve been to many trips with a group of people.
+I’ve been on many trips with a group of people.
 But this, I could say, is a pack of positive individuals — and positivity, of course, always wins.
 Their attitude reminds me of the famous quote:

 “Life is 10 percent what happens to you and ninety percent how you respond to it.” — Lou Holtz